Explanation of the DEB822 Source Format¶

 - X-Repolib-Name: (value: string, required: no, default: filename)

 - This field defines a formatted name for the source which is suitable for inclusion within a graphical UI or other interface which presents source information to an end-user.
-As a RepoLib specific field, this is silently ignored by APT and other tools operating with deb822 sources and is only intended to be utilized by RepoLib itself.
+As a repolib-module specific field, this is silently ignored by APT and other tools operating with deb822 sources and is only intended to be utilized by repolib-module itself.

 The following specifies a binary and source-code source fetching from the primary Ubuntu archive with multiple suites for updates as well as several components: